 Risk management, therefore, encompasses strategies adopted by the organisation to ensure that the negative effects of these uncertainties are limited by avoiding, reducing, transferring or accepting the risk.
 However, risk management initiatives must also consider strategic risks.
 Basically, strategic risks refer to long-term risks that may arise from long-term decisions taken by the company.
-That is, a strategic risk refers to potential losses that the company may incur as a result of pursuing wrong business or long-term plans.
-In this regard, strategic risk management could be described as identifying, assessing and managing risk processes that arise from the company’s business strategy, which includes taking necessary actions if such risks are identified.
+That is, a strategic risk refers to potential losses that the company may incur as a result of pursuing wrong business or long-term plans (Al-Thani & Merna, 2013).
+In this regard, strategic risk management could be described as identifying, assessing and managing risks process that arises from the company’s business strategy, which includes taking necessary actions if such risks are identified.
 It encompasses the evaluation of a broad range of probable incidents and circumstances that may disturb the company’s strategy and its performance.

 Senior management includes senior executives with significant responsibilities for risk management in the company.
 They include chief risk officer, chief financial officer, chief legal officer, and chief audit executive, just to name a few.
 The main role of senior management in risk management is to offer support to the organisation’s risk management philosophy and vision, ensure compliance with its risk appetite and oversee management of risks in a manner consistent with their respective risk tolerances (Lambert, 2010).